PandasThumb/pandasthumb.github.io/_posts/2022/2022-05-18-rosenhouse-on-mathematical-anti-evolutionism.md

 and wrote about that experience in his 2012 book, <em>Among the Creationists.
 Dispatches from the Anti-Evolutionist Front Line</em>.
 <p>
-This is a lovely and fascinating book which covers the most widely-cited arguments against evolution, explaining them and their weaknesses lucidly for a general audience.
+This is a lovely and fascinating book which covers the most widely-cited mathematical arguments against evolution, explaining them and their weaknesses lucidly for a general audience.
 If you are not writing a review for one of the Discovery Institute sites, you will be impressed.